Treasure Mountain!: Gameplay

-Development

-Treasure series
+Release

 Treasure Mountain! is the first of four games in The Learning Company's "Treasure" series along with Treasure Cove!, Treasure MathStorm!, and Treasure Galaxy!.
 The "Treasure" series is a subgroup of the company's Super Seekers games.
 All the games in this series are math and reading comprehension oriented educational adventure games aimed at younger children.
 Games in the treasure series all have the same three stage gameplay format where a special object, whose location can be deduced by answering questions, is needed to reach the next stage.

-Later versions

 In 1994, a remade version of the game was released on CD-ROM.

-In 1997 an updated version of the game was released on CD-ROM (version 2.0 Mac/2.01 Win) with even better graphics.
+In 1997 an updated version of the game was released on CD-ROM (version 2.0 Mac/2.01 Win) with better graphics.

 Treasure Mountain! was later released in a software bundle package with both Treasure Cove! and Treasure Galaxy! under the name Treasure Trio!.
 This was one of the first software bundle packages ever sold.

 Reception

 Treasure Mountain! has received mediocre to positive reviews.
 Computer Gaming World gave the game four out of five stars, calling it "an easy-to-play, visually appealing, non-violent arcade-style game for beginners" with some reading ability.
 Lisa Savignano of Allgame gave the game 4.5 stars out of 5 stating that "Treasure Mountain may be somewhat repetitive, but each level will impel the kids to go onward until they finally get all 300 treasures and win the game...the game can be played over and over again".
-Users at Home of the Underdogs gave Treasure Mountain! the Top Dog Award, an award given to games "(they) feel are severely underrated...to distinguish truly great underdogs from the pack".
-They gave it a thumbs up, claiming that "children will be captivated by the game's vibrant graphics...They will spend many hours solving puzzles, doing math problems, and looking for hidden treasures-- sharpening their math skills without even realizing it".

 Abandonia users gave more mediocre reviews, but said that "collecting toys and getting to the next level can be somewhat addicting".